Anshul-GH/interview_prep/interviewee/00_interview_question_documents/python_interview_questions.md

 ***

 9. What is ‘pass’ in Python?
-The pas keyword represents a null operation in Python Used to fill up empty blocks of code which may execute during the runtime but logic for them is yet to be written
+- The pass keyword represents a null operation in Python
+- Used to fill up empty blocks of code which may execute during the runtime but logic for them is yet to be written
 ***

 10. What are modules and packages in Python?